riscv-boom/riscv-boom/docs/sections/branch-prediction/index.rst

     predictor.
 Literature has references to different structures; "micro-BTB" versus "BTB", "NLP" versus "BHT", and "cache-line predictor" versus "overriding predictor".
-Although the Rocket core calls its own predictor the "BTB", BOOM refers to it as the :term:`Next-Line Predictor`, to denote that it is a combinational predictor that provides single-cycle predictions for fetching "the next line", and the Rocket BTB encompasses far more complexity than just a "branch target buffer" structure.
-Likewise, the name :term:`Backing Predictor` was chosen to avoid being overly descriptive of the internal design (is it a simple BHT?
+Although the Rocket core calls its own predictor the "BTB", BOOM refers to it as the :term:`Next-Line Predictor (NLP)` , to denote that it is a combinational predictor that provides single-cycle predictions for fetching "the next line", and the Rocket BTB encompasses far more complexity than just a "branch target buffer" structure.
+Likewise, the name :term:`Backing Predictor (BPD)` was chosen to avoid being overly descriptive of the internal design (is it a simple BHT?
     Is it tagged?
-Does it override the NLP?) while being accurate.
+Does it override the :term:`NLP<Next-Line Predictor (NLP)>` ?) while being accurate.
 If you have recommendations for better names, feel free to reach out!